garden-io/garden/docs/reference/module-types/jib-container.md

         # The name of the container port where the specified paths should be routed.
         port:

-    # Key/value map of environment variables.
-Keys must be valid POSIX environment variable names (must not start with
-    # `GARDEN`) and values must be primitives or references to secrets.
-    env: {}

     # Specify how the service's health should be checked after deploying.
     healthCheck: